Field equation of thermodynamic gravity and galactic rotational curves: Introduction

 Regularities in baryon-DM coupling can be summarised in the Radial Acceleration Relation (RAR).
 This relation generalises the more well-known dynamical relations, like Renzo's rule or the baryonic Tully-Fisher relation.
 The RAR encompasses these effects for various types of galaxies and establishes the strong connection between the baryonic contribution and the rotation curve \cite{Lelli_2017, Li2018}.
 These regularities indicate that DM is not a simple passive background but interacts with the baryonic mass component.

 Related well-documented problems of the $\Lambda$CDM paradigm are the core-cusp problem, the missing satellite problem and the too-big-to-fail problem.
 The simulations that include dark matter predict that DM halo density profiles should rise steeply at small radii as $\rho(r) \propto r^{-\gamma}$ with $\gamma \simeq 0.8 - 1.4$ for small galaxies.
 This is in contrast to observations with many low-mass DM-dominated galaxies.
 A related 'central density problem' also exists as simulations predict more dark matter in the central regions than they should host.
-These two issues (low-density cores and high-density cusps) are summarised as the core-cusp problem \cite{lambdacdm-challenges}.
-That is one of the reasons that the hydrodynamics-motivated pseudo-isothermal (ISO) DM distribution is widely used for rotational velocity curve modelling.
+These two issues (low-density cores and high-density cusps) are summarised as the core-cusp problem \cite{lambdacdm-challenges, Bol21a}.
+That is one of the reasons that hydrodynamics-motivated DM distributions are widely used for rotational velocity curve modelling.

 Because of the above-mentioned problematic aspects, there are several other proposals to explain the missing mass.
-The superfluid theories suggest a particular multi-component form of dark matter, \cite{BerKho15a,covariant-emergent-grav, Zeilinger23}, where the explanation of rotational curves may come from a logarithmic field potential, \cite{Zlo22a, Sco22a}, or scale invariance, \cite{MaeGue20a1}.
+The superfluid theories suggest a particular multi-component form of dark matter, \cite{BerKho15a,covariant-emergent-grav, Zeilinger23, SPARC_DM_over_MOND, Mina22}, where the explanation of rotational curves may come from a logarithmic field potential, \cite{Zlo22a, Sco22a}, or scale invariance, \cite{MaeGue20a1}.

 Among these suggestions, the most popular and most developed is MOND.
 Its success is based on the insight regarding the nonrelativistic, phenomenological observations, in particular, the galactic rotational curves.
 The reason became clear after the development of the first modified gravity version of MOND, called \textit{A QUAdratic Lagrangian theory} (AQUAL), \cite{aqual}.
 It has a vacuum solution with a force that is inversely proportional to the distance of the central mass: that can exactly counterbalance the centrifugal force and explain the typical flat velocity profiles.